CLICK HERE FOR SHIPPING & DELIVERY INFO

 We should always practice good hygiene when it comes to using period products, but with a real heightened awareness lately around just how easily germs can spread, it's the perfect time to check-in on our more intimate hygiene habits, too.

 Just think of all the germs that live on your hands... you don't want them going up your vag!
 Wash hands with soap and water BEFORE you touch your privates, and again after.
 If you're in a public bathroom or stall, use a piece of tissue to lock and unlock the door and then dispose of it on the way out.

-Cotton is a lightweight, breathable fabric that helps your vagina to breathe and is our go-to, period or not.
-Keep it fresh and airy with cotton undies (like these ca-yute and super comfy Moxie ones) or if you're at home/in bed, don't wear any undies at all.
+Cotton is a lightweight, breathable fabric that helps your vagina to breathe and is our daily go-to, period or not.
+Keep things fresh and airy with cotton undies (like these cute and super comfy Moxie ones) or if you're at home/in bed, don't wear any undies at all.